It's Almost Perfect!

 Buffalo chicken without the mess; the amount shown below is for one potato.

 - 1/2 cup diced cooked chicken (leftover rotisserie is great for this!)

 - 1 teaspoon (or more) buffalo hot sauce

 - 1 tablespoon crumbled bleu cheese

-Heat chicken in microwave.
+Heat chicken in the microwave.
 Toss with melted butter and buffalo hot sauce.
-Spoon on top of potato and garnish with crumbled bleu cheese.
+Spoon on top of the potato and garnish with crumbled bleu cheese.

 - cooked shrimp

 - sour cream

 - minced chives

 Smoked salmon or lox; it is perfect on a bagel or on a baked potato.
 Follow this easy recipe, and may I suggest a few capers on top?